margret255/Fashion-store-django-training/replit.md

 - Chatbot interface
 - Newsletter signup
 - Modern UI components
+- Complete subcategory filtering system
+- Essential e-commerce pages (Contact, Size Guide, Shipping/Returns, Track Order, FAQ, Our Story, Sustainability, Careers, Privacy Policy, Terms of Service)

+### Recent Updates (January 2025)
+- Added comprehensive subcategory system with filtering for all product categories
+- Created all essential e-commerce pages with proper content and branding
+- Updated routing structure to include all new pages
+- Enhanced footer navigation with working links to all pages
+- Maintained consistent brand styling across all pages using custom color palette

 The application is structured to be easily extensible with real authentication, payment processing, and additional e-commerce features.
 The storage layer is abstracted to allow easy migration from in-memory to database storage.